 The United States Postal Service headquarters is located at 475 L’Enfant Plaza SW, Washington, DC, 20260-0004, United States.

 To find a local USPS location, visit www.usps.com/locator.
-The locator provides address details and contact information for Post Office locations and authorised service providers.

 The United States Postal Service delivers to nearly 153 million addresses across the country.
 Approximately 40 per cent of the world’s mail volume is handled by the USPS, which processed 158.4 billion pieces of mail in 2013.
 The agency also manages more than 31,000 retail offices and a fleet of over 211,000 vehicles.
 Each year, USPS mail carriers and truck drivers drive approximately 1.2 billion miles.
 The USPS receives no tax dollars for its operations and is not a government-owned agency.
 Rather, the USPS acts as a quasi-government agency with the exclusive legal right to deliver first-class and third-class mail.
 It also has special privileges afforded to government agencies, including sovereign immunity, eminent domain powers and powers to negotiate international postal treaties.